samson84/tarock-sheet/README.md

   - [ ] add hotkeys
 - [x] Done
   - [.]
 Milestone 1
+    - [x] correct klopiczky and self calling calulation
+    - [x] correct new contracts added as loose by taker instead of unknown
+    - [x] add a party base score
+    - [x] add title for the app, fill metadata in manifest.json + index.html
+    - [x] switch off the silent and win, if the party is reset-ed
+    - [x] save the scores only if the proper number of players selected
     - [x] when klopitzky game ticked, add klopiczky contract, remove others
     - [x] when party game ticked add party automatically
     - [x] refactor game handling: remove validation rules, and validInFinalScore props, use winByTaker null instead and make it manually